 Students enrolled in South Carolina high schools shall have the opportunity to earn graduation Seals of Distinction within each high school diploma pathway that identifies a particular area of focus, beginning with the freshman class of 2018-19.
-The following requirements of state Seals of Distinction were released by the South Carolina Department of Education on September 10, 2019.
+Graduates may earn more than one state Seal of Distinction.
+All graduates earning one or more state Seals of Distinction will be recognized in the commencement program.
+The following requirements of state Seals of Distinction were released by the South Carolina Department of Education on August 20, 2021.

-Honors Seal of College-Ready Seal of Career Seal of Specialization Seal of Distinction Distinction Distinction Distinction GPA 3.5 or higher English 4 credits; two at honors or higher level Math 4 credits; three at honors or higher level (Algebra 2 should be prerequisite for the fourth higher level credit) Lab Science 3 credits; two at honors or higher level Social Studies 3 credits; two at the honors or higher level World Languages 2 credits of the same language for 2018-19 entering ninth graders; 3 credits of the same language for entering ninth graders 2019-2020 and beyond Advanced Coursework 4 credits of honors or higher in the last two years prior to graduation GPA 3.0 or higher OR ACT = composite score of 20 or above OR SAT = 1020 or above (combined math and evidenced-based reading/writing scores) English 4 credits Math 4 credits; no honors math credits required; credits must include Algebra 1 (or equivalent), Geometry, Algebra 2, and fourth math with Algebra 2 or Integrated Math 3 as a prerequisite Lab Science 3 credits Social Studies 3 credits World Language 2 credits of the same language Fine Arts 1 credit GPA 2.5 or higher English 4 credits Math 4 credits Science 3 credits Social Studies 3 credits Other Completion of an EEDA major and one of the following: 1) at least one industry-recognized credential, 2) silver or higher on WIN, or 3) a semester-long work-based learning placement credit.
-GPA 3.0 or higher (all areas) Student must complete one of the following areas to qualify: STEM 4 credits beyond required courses in math, science, and technology; at least two must be at honors level or higher; may be in one area of STEM or across four areas World Language 4 credits in the same language; completion of one of the following: 1) minimum ACTFL exam score of "Intermediate Low" (or an equated score on STAMP or ASL assessment), 2) AP exam score of 3 or higher, or 3) IB exam score of 4 or higher before the senior year; English Learners must complete all criteria above and Level 5 composite ACCESS test score Military 4 credits in JROTC and an ASVAB score of 31 or higher Arts 4 credits in single or multiple areas of the Arts; two or more at honors or higher level; mastery on external exam or performance task
+Honors Seal of Distinction College-Ready Seal of Distinction Career Seal of Distinction Specialization Seal of Distinction UGP GPA 3.5 or higher UGP GPA 3.0 or higher UGP GPA 2.5 or higher UGP GPA 3.0 or higher English - 4 credits 2 at honors or higher level Math - Algebra 1, Algebra 2, Geometry, and a 4th higher level math requiring Algebra 2 as a prerequisite or ACT 20 or higher or SAT 1020 or higher Tests may be superscored English - 4 credits Math - 4 credits Science - 3 credits Social Studies - 3 credits (complete one area to qualify) STEM - 4 credits beyond required courses in math, science, technology, and engineering; at least 2 at honors level or higher; may be in 1 area of STEM or across 4 areas 3 at honors or higher level Lab Science - 3 credits 2 at honors or higher level Social Studies - 3 credits 2 at the honors or higher level World Languages - 2 credits of the same language for students entering 9th grade in 2018-2019 3 credits of the same language for students entering 9th grade in 2019-2020 and beyond Advanced Coursework - 4 additional credits of honors or higher completed during the Junior/Senior years English - 4 credits Math - Algebra 1 (or the equivalent of Algebra 1), Algebra 2, Geometry, and a 4th Higher Level Math Lab Science - 3 credits Social Studies - 3 credits World Language - 2 credits In the same language Fine Arts - 1 credit and one of the following: Education and Economic Development Act (EEDA) major OR Career and Technical Education (CTE) Completer and one of the following: One industry recognized credential OR Silver or higher on WIN OR Completion of Career Ready Work-Based Learning (WBL) placement World Language - 4 credits in the same language OR minimum ACTFL Exam score of "Intermediate Low" (or an equated score on STAMP or ASL assessment) OR AP exam score of 3 or higher OR IB exam score of 4 or higher before the senior year; English Learners - all criteria above and Level 5 composite ACCESS test score Military - 4 credits in JROTC and an ASVAB score of 31 or higher Arts - 4 credits in single or multiple areas of the Arts; 2 or more at honors or higher level and mastery on external exam or performance task.